 Why Compassion Matters

-If you're in the business of helping others, whether you're a health professional, therapist, teacher, coach, or leader, you are probably familiar with feelings of depletion.
+If you're in the business of helping others, whether you're a health professional, therapist, teacher, or leader, you are probably familiar with feelings of depletion.
 You give so much to others, often leaving little space and energy for yourself.

-You may also be intimately familiar with the voice of the inner critic, that part of you that says you're “not doing enough” or “not good enough” despite all you do for others.
+Like so many of us, you may also be intimately familiar with the voice of the inner critic, that part of you that says you're “not doing enough” or “not good enough” despite all you do for others.

 Paul Gilbert, the creator of compassion-focused therapy, tells us how compassion can help us calm our nervous systems and guide us toward restoration.
-And the best part?
-A compassion-focused approach can also help us reclaim our capacity for joy, playfulness and creativity.

-Why Compassion Matters, Especially for Us
+Why Compassion Matters, Especially in the Helping Professions

 Self-Compassion as a Practice